Highest Possible Melt Fluidity Cone 6 Clear Glaze

 *This is work I did in 2015 (in 2019 a much bigger project developed this further).

-The copper and tin to produce the turquoise celadon effect are not included in the recipe shown (3% copper carb, 2.5% tin oxide).
+The copper and tin produce the turquoise celadon effect.

 This recipe is for a brilliant fluid-melt transparent base glaze, initially for copper blues and greens, but later for stains.
 "Fluid-melt" means it runs down off ware if applied too thickly, this is a key for achieving many visual effects.